 FHA loans are insured by the Federal Housing Authority, which allows local mortgage lenders to offer attractive terms to qualifying borrowers.

-The Federal Housing Authority assumes the risk of default so lendings are more likely to be flexible, which can help buyers who don’t meet the qualifications for other home loans.
+The Federal Housing Authority assumes the risk of default, so lenders are more likely to be flexible, which can help buyers who don’t meet the qualifications for other home loans.

 If you have a credit score of 580 or higher, you may be a good candidate for an FHA loan.
 This type of loan only requires a 3.5% down payment, but it may accept lower credit scores if you can put down 10%.

 The FHA will determine the loan amount you’re eligible for based on your location.
-Areas with low cost of living will have lower loan limits and areas with higher costs of living will have higher loan limits.
+Areas with low cost of living will have lower loan limits, and areas with higher cost of living will have higher loan limits.

 There are some special exception areas, such as Hawaii, Alaska, and Guam.
 In these areas, construction costs are notoriously high, so the FHA adjusts for those costs.